awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_USER.md

 ## Parameters<a name="r_DROP_USER-parameters"></a>

 IF EXISTS
-Clause that indicates that if the specified user account doesn’t exist, the command should make no changes and return a message that the user account doesn't exist, rather than terminating with an error\.
+Clause that indicates that if the specified user doesn’t exist, the command should make no changes and return a message that the user doesn't exist, rather than terminating with an error\.
-This clause is useful when scripting, so the script doesn’t fail if DROP USER runs against a nonexistent user account\.
+This clause is useful when scripting, so the script doesn’t fail if DROP USER runs against a nonexistent user\.

  *name*
-Name of the user account to remove\.
-You can specify multiple user accounts, with a comma separating each account name from the next\.
+Name of the user to remove\.
+You can specify multiple users, with a comma separating each user name from the next\.

 ## Usage notes<a name="r_DROP_USER-notes"></a>